Your ERP's warehouse add-on picks by location; GM needs you to pick by sequence

 Exactly what you get

 A WMS that thinks in sequence.
 Pick paths follow GM's JIS release, the dock load is staged in the order the line will consume it, and scans verify sequence integrity before the truck leaves.
 The manual re-sort disappears and so do out-of-sequence chargebacks.
-It integrates with your ERP, inventory management, and supply chain software, and feeds business intelligence dashboards for dock throughput.
+It integrates with your ERP, inventory management, and supply chain software, and feeds business intelligence (BI) dashboards for dock throughput.

 How to choose a developer in Oshawa